UNT Dallas uses the OLC OSCQR quality scorecard 4.0

 - Course includes links to relevant campus policies on plagiarism, computer use, filing grievances, accommodating disabilities, etc.

-- Course provides access to learner success resources (technical help, orientation, tutoring).
+- Course provides access to learner success resources (support services, orientation, academic honesty, tutoring, technical help).

 - Course information states whether the course is fully online, blended, or web-enhanced.